-Dyed Easter eggs are so last year!
-This year, why not do something BIG, bright and fun?
+Why not try something BIG, bright and fun?
 Weaving is a fantastic and easy project that can be even more fun when you do it on a big scale.
-You can combine a few items you probably have around you - bits of nature, different types of fabric, and some creativity - into this project!
+You and your parent of guardian can combine a few items you probably have around you — bits of nature, different types of fabric, and some creativity — into this project!

 STEP 1: To start, place your branches down in a star pattern.